DataDog/documentation/content/en/logs/guide/logs-rbac-permissions.md

 Grants a role the ability to use the [Live Tail][20] feature.

-This permission is global, and grants access to the livetail irregardless of [Log Read Index Data](#logs-read-index-data) permission.
+This permission is global, and grants access to the livetail regardless of [Log Read Index Data](#logs-read-index-data) permission.

 ## Further reading